 It made me want to pull my hair out.
 Lots of women with spouses and kids have used these same tools and concepts and were getting amazing results.
 So it couldn’t be that!
 Not possible.

 …Except…in my secret heart of hearts…I wondered.
 Could that be true?

 Well, folks, I’ve run a highly scientific experiment this past year, called falling in love and starting a new blended family with my beloved.

 In other words, I went from being a solo mom to one kid– to being a married mom of FIVE.
 I even got a minivan in the package.

 Pretty much overnight!

-And not only did the things I learned (and teach) stand me in good stead– I’ve found that I depend on them MORE THAN EVER.
+And not only did the things I learned (and teach) stand me in good stead– I’ve found that as the matriarch of a blended family, I depend on them MORE THAN EVER.

 Blending families has been amazing, overwhelming, messy, beautiful, and wonderful.
 I’m nine months in with my beautiful new blended family, and of course we’re still figuring it out all– we’ll always be figuring it all out– but here’s what I’ve learned from these intense three trimesters.

 5 things I learned about how to love your new blended family!